Hobey Baker Memorial Rink

 Hobey Baker Memorial Rink is a 2,054-seat hockey arena in Princeton, New Jersey.
 It is home to the Princeton University Tigers men's and women's ice hockey teams as well as the venue for club and intramural hockey teams, intramural broomball, figure skating and recreational skating.
 It is the only ice skating rink on the Princeton University campus.

 Description and history

 The rink is named in honor of former Princeton star Hobart A.H.
 "Hobey" Baker, '14.
 Baker was a football and hockey star who died shortly after World War I. In December 1921, it was decided to build an on-campus arena for the hockey team, and to name it after Baker.

-It is the second-oldest arena still in use in NCAA Division I hockey, behind only Matthews Arena at Northeastern University; however, Northeastern has only played at Matthews Arena since 1930, giving Princeton the distinction of being the school that has played in its current home the longest.
+It is the oldest arena still in use in NCAA Division I hockey, following the closure and demolition of Matthews Arena at Northeastern University; however, Northeastern only began playing at Matthews Arena in 1930, giving Princeton the distinction of being the school that has played in its current home the longest.

 After the fire that destroyed University Gymnasium in 1944 the basketball team played at the rink while Dillon Gymnasium was being built.

+Near the end of September 2017, the rink hosted its first, and, as of 2026, only, women's professional game, as the then-Metropolitan Riveters of the National Women's Hockey League took on visiting Luleå HF of the Swedish Women's Hockey League; Luleå won the game, 4-2, winning the first game of the Champions Cup, which had been planned to be an annual series, but would only result in one more three-game series held over in Sweden, the following year, which the Swedish team would also win.